-Recommendation The company complies The company complies partially The company does not comply The explanation for complying/partially complying/not complying with the recommendation event of the chairman's absence, and who will also act as effective sparring partner for the chairman. and duties.
+Recommendation The company complies The company complies partially The company does not comply The explanation for complying partially/not complying with the recommendation and who will also act as effective sparring partner for the chairman.
 2.3.2.
-The Committee recommends ensuring that, if the board of directors, in exceptional cases, asks the chairman of the board of directors to perform special operating activities for the company, including briefly participating in the day-to-day management, a board resolution to that effect be passed to ensure that the board of directors maintains its independent, overall management and control function.
-Resolutions on the chairman's participation in day-to-day management and the expected duration hereof should be published in a company announcement.
-X To ensure that the Board of Directors will maintain responsibility for the overall management and control function in case the chairman is asked to perform special tasks for the company, distribution of duties and duration of the agreements will be documented in minutes from the relevant Board of Directors meeting and disclosed in a company release.
-3. Composition and organization of th 3.
-Composition and organization of the board of directors 3.1.
-Composition 3.1.1.
-The Committee recommends that the board of directors annually accounts for the skills it must have to best perform X The required skills of the Board of Directors are annually assessed by the board.
-Candidates nominated for the Board of Directors are described according to the recommendation in the notice convening the general meeting.
-A description of the Board of
+The Committee recommends that, if the board of directors, in exceptional cases, asks the chairman of the board of directors or other board members to perform special activities for the company, including briefly participating in the day-to-day management, a board resolution to that effect should be passed to ensure that the board of directors maintains its independent, general management and control function.
+Resolutions on the chairman's or other board members' participation in day-to-day management and the expected duration hereof should be publicly announced.
+X To ensure that the Board of Directors will maintain responsibility for the overall management and control function in case the chairman or other board members are asked to perform special tasks for the company, distribution of duties and duration of the agreements will be documented in minutes from the relevant Board of Directors meeting and disclosed in a company release.